<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[Joaquimma Anna]]></dc:creator>

-<guid isPermaLink="false">https://www.ntrmin.org/?p=4042</guid>
+<guid isPermaLink="false">https://www.ntrmin.org/?p=6252</guid>

-<p>The post <a href="https://www.ntrmin.org/what-is-zealots-in-the-bible/">What Is Zealots In The Bible</a> appeared first on <a href="https://www.ntrmin.org">ntrmin.org</a>.</p>
+<p>The post <a href="https://www.ntrmin.org/how-to-address-doubts-in-church/">How to Address Doubts in Church</a> appeared first on <a href="https://www.ntrmin.org">ntrmin.org</a>.</p>

 ]]></description>